 - Contraceptive implant - a small flexible rod inserted under the skin of the upper arm.
 It slowly releases progestogen into the body, stopping the release of an egg from the ovary.

-- Contraceptive injection - also releases progestogen into the body and last between eight and 13 weeks depending on which one you have.
+- Contraceptive injection - also releases progestogen into the body and lasts between 8 and 13 weeks depending on which one you have.

-- Intrauterine device/ system (IUD/ IUS) - a small T-shaped copper or plastic device that is inserted into the womb.
+- Intrauterine device (IUD)/Intrauterine system (IUS) - a small T-shaped copper or plastic device that is inserted into the womb.
 It works by stopping the egg and sperm from surviving in the womb or the fallopian tubes.

 To learn more about long acting reversible contraception, please read choose one of the following leaflets from the Family Planning Association: